gabrielfreirebraz/gabrielfreirebraz/README.md

 # 👋 Hi there

-I'm Gabriel Freire, a passionate software developer and tech enthusiast.
+I'm Gabriel Braz, a passionate software developer and tech enthusiast.
 I currently work as a Full Stack Engineer at AB-Inbev. </br>
 With over 10 years of experience in the field, I've had the opportunity to work on various exciting projects and explore different technologies.

 # 💻 Tech Stack